aequos-solutions/modern-data-visualizer/docs/usage/data-visualizer/tokens.md

 At any time, you can see the resolved query using the 'Debug' layout an inspecting the `data.queryModification` property.

+!!! note
+    Multi values have to be separated by a comma `,` to be correctly interpreted by the OR operator.
+Using a multi taxonomy column (ex `{Page.myTaxonomyMultiColumn.TermID}`) or a multi choice field `{Page.myChoiceMultiColumn}` will automatically output values with the comma delimiter.

 #### OData Data Source default URL syntax